- Biological Therapy

 Clinical trials study and discover new or improved ways to treat, diagnose, and prevent cancer.
 Some clinical trials discover new treatments, while others study new delivery methods or combinations of treatments already in use.
 Some clinical trials investigate ways to find cancer as early as possible and to improve cancer survivorship and quality of life.
 Visit HCI's clinical trials website to view current clinical trials and learn how to participate.

 Complementary and integrative therapies are used along with standard treatments (such as surgery and chemotherapy) to help reduce symptoms, manage treatment side effects, and to improve overall wellness.
 Examples include acupuncture, massage therapy, dietary changes, and meditation.
-Visit our Supportive Oncology and Survivorship service or the G. Mitchell Morris Cancer Learning Center to learn more about these therapies.
+Visit our Linda B. and Robert B. Wiggins Wellness and Integrative Health Center or the G. Mitchell Morris Cancer Learning Center to learn more about integrative therapies.

 - Medicines: The doctor gives certain drugs that stop the production of certain hormones or prevent hormones from working.

 - Surgery: Surgeons remove organs that make hormones, such as the ovaries or testicles.

 Hormone therapy for cancer can impact a person's fertility.
 Learn more about cancer and fertility.

 Palliative care enhances cancer treatment by improving quality of life for patients.
 It involves management of pain, as well as cancer symptoms and treatment side effects; mental health and spiritual support; assistance with medical decision making and advance care planning; and integrative therapies.
 Palliative care is part of cancer treatment any time physical or psychological symptoms interfere with quality of life.
 Visit our Supportive Oncology and Survivorship service for more information.

 - External radiation: The radiation comes from a large machine outside the body.
 Most people go to a hospital or clinic for treatment five days a week for several weeks.